Black Saints and the Priesthood (Joseph Smith era)

 Did Black members receive temple ordinances during Joseph Smith's lifetime?

-No, not really.
-The only known exception is Elijah Able who received his washing and anointing in Kirtland in 1836[23] and participated in baptisms for the dead in Nauvoo.[24]
-Based on available records, no other Black Saints participated in the temple ordinances during Joseph's lifetime.[25]
+No, except for Elijah Able, who received his washing and anointing in Kirtland in 1836[44] and participated in baptisms for the dead in Nauvoo.[45]
+Based on available records, no other Black Saints participated in the temple ordinances during Joseph's lifetime.[46]

 However, in an 1840 First Presidency address, the Nauvoo Temple was described as a place of worship for "persons of all languages, and of every tongue, and of every color."[26]